QMCSoftware/QMCSoftware/python_prototype/sphinx/rst_from_demos/qmcpy_intro.rst

     	n               3305
     	n_total         4329
     	confid_int      [ 0.647  0.668]
-    	time_total      0.003
+    	time_total      0.002

 For our integral, we know the true value.
-Let’s check if QMCPy’s solution is accurate enough:
+Let's check if QMCPy's solution is accurate enough:

 .. code:: ipython3